 - 2 teaspoons crushed red pepper

 - 1 teaspoon ground mustard

-In a small bowl, combine 2 tablespoons brown sugar, and smoked paprika, salt, pepper and garlic powder.
-Rub spice mixture all over the roast until it's soaked in.
-Place onions in a layer on the bottom of slow cooker, place roast on top.
+- In a small bowl, combine 2 tablespoons of the brown sugar, smoked paprika, salt, pepper, and garlic powder.
+Rub the mixture all over pork until it's soaked in and evenly coated.

 - Place onions in a layer on the bottom of slow cooker, place pork shoulder on top.

 - In a small bowl, stir together remaining ingredients from apple cider vinegar to ground mustard, plus the leftover tablespoon of brown sugar.
 Gently pour the liquid over roast.
 You should have about 2 inches of liquid on the bottom; if not add a bit of stock or water.